 The beaches on the Central East coast are the closest to Walt Disney World, Universal and the Orlando attractions.
 Famous for the Kennedy Space Center, the area is called the Space Coast and boasts more public access points than any other community.
 Watch the cruise ships sail in or out from the coast at Cape Canaveral or catch a rocket launch over the ocean.
 Canaveral National Seashore is home to two federally designated nude or “naturalist” beaches on Playalinda and Apollo beaches for adults to enjoy.
 Cocoa Beach is one of the most popular beaches in central Florida and well-known for surfing with the world’s largest Ron Jon surf shop.

 The beaches of South East Florida radiate luxury and upscale lifestyles with a Caribbean and Latin flair.
 The southern beaches boast warmer weather year round perfect for beach goers looking to enjoy the shore during the winter.
 The most popular beach in Florida, Miami Beach, is famous for the hot nightlife and lifestyles of the rich, famous, and beautiful.
 Haulover Beach in Miami is one of the most famous and oldest official nude beaches.
-More relaxed than Miami Beach, the long and wide boardwalks in Fort Lauderdale and Hollywood offer a more relaxed and family friendly atmosphere.
-Fort Lauderdale, also known as the Venice of North America has the most boats and yachts per area where water taxis and gondolas float down the many canals, and many water crafts enjoy the Atlantic Ocean.
+More relaxed than Miami Beach, the long and wide boardwalks in fort lauderdale beaches Fort Lauderdale and Hollywood offer a more relaxed and family friendly atmosphere. fort lauderdale Fort Lauderdale, also known as the Venice of North America has the most boats and yachts per area where water taxis and gondolas float down the many canals, and many water crafts enjoy the Atlantic Ocean.
 The Palm Beaches boast excellent diving and snorkeling off the beaches along the underwater snorkel trail – an artificial reef off Phil Foster Park in Riviera Beach.
 Named after the fish that swim freely off the beaches of South-East Florida, Pompano beach is known for great fishing.

 With warmer air and water temperatures on the Gulf of Mexico year round, the South West beaches are some of Florida’s most popular winter destinations.
 Shelling is a popular activity along the Fort Myers – Sanibel Island beaches where over 400 species of beautiful shells line the shoreline.
 The area has also been dubbed the Tarpon Fishing Capital of the World.
 Sunsets are breathtaking over the Gulf of Mexico from any of the many bars and restaurants that line the west coast shoreline of Florida.
 Sand Dunes and mangroves in Sarasota attract nature lovers.
 Siesta Key has been named one of the top beaches in America for its cleanliness, nearly 100% quartz crystal sand that rarely gets hot, parking, and easy access as well as its hot night-life.
 Many of the South West beaches are located on barrier islands and are protected by the state parks.
 The beaches are kept them well maintained, clean and safe for visitors so you can relax and de-stress at the beach.